gittogethers/delhi/GitTogether Delhi 2025-01-18/workshop-instructions.md

 So please incorporate this logic in the existing #codebase to implement a new component for the logo generator And provide the instructions  to run this app.

+## Prompt to GH Copilot for cors error:

+localhost/:1 Access to fetch at 'https://api.studio.nebius.ai/v1/images/generations' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

+logo-generator.tsx:71 POST https://api.studio.nebius.ai/v1/images/generations net::ERR_FAILED handleSubmit @ logo-generator.tsx:71

 ---